Lisa Seitz-Gruwell: Career

 From 2008 to 2011 Seitz-Gruwell worked as a consultant with Gruwell and Associates, a management consultant group whose clients included Democracy Alliance, Rappaport Family Foundation and Skyline Public Works, Current TV, and the Wikimedia Foundation.

 Seitz-Gruwell was Director of Communications and Public Affairs with the San Francisco Recreation & Parks Department from November 2008 to January 2010.
 She was appointed by mayor Gavin Newsom to San Francisco's civil service commission on August 3, 2010, a seat she held until August 30, 2011.

 Seitz-Gruwell joined the Wikimedia Foundation in September 2011 as the Development Director in the Community Department led by Zack Exley, tasked with developing sustainable support for the Foundation by driving high-dollar fundraising efforts.
 In July 2013, after Exley transitioned from Chief Revenue Officer to part-time consultant, she was promoted by then-CEO Sue Gardner to the position of Chief Revenue Officer.
-In March 2015 she was named Chief Advancement Officer, leading the newly created Advancement Department.
-In September 2022 Wikimedia CEO Maryana Iskander added the role of Deputy to the CEO to her responsibilities.
+In March 2015, she was named Chief Advancement Officer, leading the newly created Advancement Department.
+In September 2022, Wikimedia CEO Maryana Iskander added the role of Deputy to the CEO to her responsibilities.
+In July 2026, she announced that she would step down from all of her roles at both the WMF and Wikimedia Endowment; the news were later confirmed by the Endowment Board Meeting held later the same month.

+In August 2026, Seitz-Gruwell was officially appointed as Chief Advancement Officer for the Buck Institute for Research on Aging.

 Views

-From her Skyline Public Works desk overlooking Broadway in Redwood City in 2005, Seitz-Gruwell told SFGATE that each SPW-funded organization would work to galvanize the progressive movement as a whole, creating a unified sense of purpose that's been lacking from progressive politics for decades.
-Gruwell noted that SPW had yet to fund anyone over 40.
-"We're all about supporting people who want to take the progressive movement places."
-In a 2006 interview with Matt Smith of the alternative newspaper SF Weekly, Seitz-Gruwell said "Conservatives have developed ideas, a noise machine, with conservative think tanks and organizations that support the conservative cause.
-Democrats don't have that kind of support".
+Seitz-Gruwell supported the progressive movement while working at SPW and directed it to fund organizations related to the cause.
+In a 2006 interview, she expressed concern that conservatives had built infrastructure like think tanks and other organizations while Democrats had not.

 When the Wikimedia Endowment was announced at Wikipedia's 15th birthday party in January 2015, Seitz-Gruwell said "We have a great fundraising model right now, but things on the Internet change so it's not something we can count on forever.
 Wikipedia is a pretty rare thing, and the endowment is there to ensure this cultural treasure will never go away."

 In 2018 Seitz-Gruwell told TechCrunch that while Wikipedia's content is free to use by all, some companies were exploiting the organization by not reciprocating.
-In October 2021 the Wikimedia Foundation launched Wikimedia Enterprise, a new commercial product for large-scale reusers and distributors of Wikimedia content.
+In October 2021, the Wikimedia Foundation launched Wikimedia Enterprise, a new commercial product for large-scale reusers and distributors of Wikimedia content.
 Gruwell said "As people and companies increasingly seek to leverage its value, we created Wikimedia Enterprise to address the growing number of ways people encounter Wikipedia content outside of our sites and further support our free knowledge mission.
 The product meets the growing needs of commercial content reusers, making it easier for people to discover, find, and share content from our sites, while also providing commercial companies an avenue to support and invest in the future of Wikimedia's knowledge ecosystem."